Embrace vs Reject

 Asking the question is important because it will deeply impact your life.
 Embracing the system systematically could mean “success”, maybe finishing your career as VP of a nice company, driving a fancy sports car, and live in a mansion.
 Rejecting the system could mean growing plants and goats in a farm in the middle of nowhere, homeschooling kids, a Little House on the Prairie lifestyle, and so on.

 Recently, I got a condo in the city, contribute to a REER (Canadian equivalent of 401k), lease a car and happily send kids to public school.
 I also work in tech, which is currently one of the most lucrative industries.
-I pay taxes in advance and never got a ticket.
+I pay taxes in advance and look like a model citizen.
 One could say I am fully embracing the system.
 On the other hand, I also bought an offgrid property, where I can potentially shut off civilization and make my own “world” there.
 Heck, we stayed there during COVID waves, and as a result, noone in the family ever contracted COVID.
 I am also invested in crypto, and consider myself (partiallly) free from the financial system and the big industries.

 I do all this because I believe the system works well in most cases, but is also deeply flawed, mostly because of its focus on short-term personal gains and its disdain of long-term stability.
 As such, one has to take measures to protect oneself from the excesses of the system.